airlock-presales/microgateway-running-example-WIP/general-openshift/README.md

 ### Install minIO if you have no valid storage for Loki-Stack

-> [!WARNING]
-> Please be aware of the minIO license which is maybe needed
+> ⚠️ Please be aware of the minIO license which is maybe needed

 ```bash
 oc kustomize --enable-helm manifests/logging-and-reporting/minio | oc apply --server-side -f -